-Nowadays the news is often filled with stories of religious extremists committing terrible acts of barbarity in the name of God.
-Currently Islamic extremists dominate the media coverage but let us not forget the Buddhist monks involved in ethnic cleansing of the Rohingya people in Myanmar, sectarian killings in Northern Ireland or the murder of doctors willing to carry out abortions, amongst many other examples.
-These are atrocities committed against those with views or religions that are different to those of the perpetrators.
+The news is often filled with stories of religious extremists committing terrible acts of barbarity in the name of God.
+Currently, Islamic extremists dominate the media coverage but let us not forget the Buddhist monks involved in the ethnic cleansing of the Rohingya people in Myanmar, sectarian killings in Northern Ireland or the murder of doctors willing to carry out abortions, amongst many other examples.
+These are atrocities committed against those with views or religions that are different from those of the perpetrators.
 The victims are targeted because they hold different opinions; and difference, to some people, is a threat.
 It is hard enough for adults to understand these events so it must be utterly baffling for children.

 After the recent Paris attacks, a large part of my subsequent Junior assembly in school was devoted to the importance of tolerance, and to explain, with these older children, what free speech is.
 There was that sense of community shock which comes after any major disaster and it was important to acknowledge the event with the pupils.
 It was one of those assemblies when I knew, by their careful attention and insightful questions, that the children were very interested in the subject matter.